flutterwtf/mcp_flutter/README.md

 >
 > Have a nice day!

-## 🎉 v2 released! 🎉
+## 🎉 v2.1.0 released! 🎉

-Now Flutter MCP server works without forwarding server and devtools extension.
-See more in [CHANGELOG.md](CHANGELOG.md).
+Added Dart MCP Server to replace in future Typescript one.
+Already working, will migrate to it in the future.
+See more about it in [CHANGELOG.md](CHANGELOG.md).

 ## ⚠️ WARNING